Trent-Menard/AlgorithmAnalysisGroupProject/README.md

 - John Rempe

 ### What is this?
-This was my Algorighm Analysis Group Project for my Data Structures class in the Spring of 2002.
+This was my Algorithm Analysis Group Project for my Data Structures class in the Spring of 2022.

 ### Project Goal?
 The purpose of this project was to calculate and record the speed time complexity of various sorting algorithms to compare their sorting speeds using Big O notation.